lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 Extracting the frames without introducing compression artifacts is using lots of storage.
 In this example, we have a small video of 6.4 MBytes.
-Once extracted the .png frames together with the video consume 553.4 MBytes.
+Once extracted, the .png frames together with the video consume 553.4 MBytes.
 This is a 70x increase!